30 years after the mysterious disappearance of the ANN Hermosa

 We're moving ana through the currents, a direction that doesn't exist in our own universe but one that is present within the inter-dimensional structure of the storm.

-We're climbing the strange higher-dimensional storm just as the flat lily pad is curved in strange ways by the tornado.
-And just as the 3D concepts of waves are entirely foreign to the lily pad, the strange fractal and multi-dimensional nature of the storm defies human explanation.
+We're climbing the strange higher-dimensional storm, the ship and reality gently flexing now and then, just as the flat lily pad is curved in strange ways by the tornado.
+And just as the 3D concepts of waves are entirely foreign to the lily pad, the strange fractal and multi-dimensional nature of the storm defies human understanding.

-The pull of the storm is at right angles to every direction in the Solar System, so seen as a faded ghost, The Midnight Pearl is shrinking and growing, disappearing into its own "navel" and then "unfolding" out of nothingness.
+The pull of the storm is at right angles to every direction in the Solar System, so The Midnight Pearl appears as a faded ghost to any human observer.
+It shrinks and grows, disappears into its own "navel" and then "unfolds" out of nothingness.
 We flit around impossibly, through solid matter and past impassable barriers.

 I'm in the dark core of the ship.
 There are no portholes to the outside, so I pull up a surveillance holo and scan through the outside cameras.
-Some are showing Jupiter, now a small but recognizable speck.
+Some are showing Jupiter, the world we just left, now a small but recognizable speck.

 Some cameras are on opposite sides of the ship, yet they show a similar view.
 Two side-by-side cameras cannot agree on what they are seeing.
 One is trained on the sun and is used to orient us.
 Its neighbor looks in the same direction, but sees darkness.

-Then the ship shakes, we pass over a turbulent spot in the storm, and the views on every single camera changes, as if each is using a kaleidoscope as a lens.
+Then the ship shakes, we pass over a turbulent spot in the storm, and the views on every single camera change, as if each is using a kaleidoscope for a lens.
 The sun appears and disappears.
-For a moment Jupiter appears on one camera, but it's not the same planet I left, as it lacks the Great Red Spot.

 I increase the potency of the drug cocktail and switch off the trippy camera views.

 A hologram of the storm hangs in front of me.
-It is a sponge-like solid, and with the slight scrolling motion of my fingers, the material shifts over the entire storm.
+It is a sponge-like solid, and with the slight scrolling motion of my fingers the strange pattern shifts over the entire storm.
 I scroll back and forth, back and forth, the hologram shows the shape a bit ana and a bit kata, ana and kata, ana and kata, over and over again.
+A 3D Rorschach melds and tears itself apart.

 I punch at the controls, current flows through the Stream coils, and we begin our rapid descent kata through the storm.
 I let the storm currents carry us, adjust the trim a bit early or too late and turbulence shakes the ship.
 I'm still a bit rusty at this.
 But we live.
 We are not torn asunder by the violent stirrings of the storm.

-After two hours, we make the final kata drop and come back to the familiar reality of our solar system.
+After two hours of high-speed dives, we make the final kata drop and come back to the familiar reality of our solar system.
 And just like that, we are now about a day closer to Saturn.

 The lily pad falls away from the tornado back to the surface of the lake.